Jantar Mantar Jaipur Information

 - Camera Charges: Rs.50 per camera

-- Parking Charges: Parking facility is not available.
+- Parking Charges: The parking facility is not available.

 - Guide Charges: Rs.200 for four people